tamarin-prover/tamarin-prover/manual/src/001_introduction.md

 attempt to describe Tamarin's formal foundations and refer the reader to the related theses and scientific papers for these details.

-Highlights and Limitations
+Highlights
 ----------

 In practice, the Tamarin tool has proven to be highly successful.
-It has been applied to numerous protocols from different domains
+It features support for trace and observational equivalence properties, automatic and interactive modes, and has built-in support for equational theories such as the one modeling Diffie-Hellman Key exchanges.
+It has been applied to numerous protocols from different domains including:
-including:

-* Advanced key agreement protocols based on Diffie-Hellman exponentiation, such as verifying Naxos with respect to the eCK (extended Canetti Krawczyk) model; see [@SchmidtMCB12]..
+* Advanced key agreement protocols based on Diffie-Hellman exponentiation, such as verifying Naxos with respect to the eCK (extended Canetti Krawczyk) model; see [@SchmidtMCB12].
-* ARPKI [@ARPKI].
+* The Attack Resilient Public Key Infrastructure (ARPKI) [@ARPKI].
+* Transport Layout Security (TLS) [@TLS]
-* TLS
+* and many others
-* WHATELSE DO WE WANT TO ENUMERATE/CITE?

-*Add something about limitations: e.g., symbolic model, large search space, may not terminate.*

 Organization and Contents of the Manual